BlackHat-Magic/Aphrodite-Bot/README.md

-# Zoey-Bot
+# Aphrodite-Bot

-I'm bad at naming things.
+The Greek goddess of beauty is now a Discord bot.

-Responds with GPT-3.5-turbo API.
+Responds to pings with GPT-4 API.
+This feature is planned to be removed and spun off into another bot.

-Can generate Stable Diffusion images using [Wayfarer-SD-Runpod](https://github.com/BlackHat-Magic/Wayfarer-SD-Runpod).
+Can generate Stable Diffusion XL images using [Wayfarer-SD-Runpod](https://github.com/BlackHat-Magic/Wayfarer-SD-Runpod).
+Supports upscaling and Controlnet with Canny, Depth, and Openpose.